omab/python-social-auth/docs/use_cases.rst

 something that can be extended and filled to suit the project where it's going to be used.

-This topic is well addressed in `A Rest API using Django and authentication with OAuth2 AND third parties!`_ wrote by `Félix Descôteaux`_.

 Multiple scopes per provider
 ----------------------------